n00dles/ogma-docs/readme.md

 This is a work in progress auto generated documentation system for OGMA CMS.

+**NOTE** you'll need to manually change config.php to install while I do an installer.

 ### Pages

 Pages are stored in /pages/en